mayan-edms/Mayan-EDMS/docs/topics/development.rst

 **Mayan EDMS** is under active development, and contributions are welcome.

-If you have a feature request, suggestion, or bug reports, please open a new issue on the `GitHub issue tracker`_.
+If you have a feature request, suggestion or bug report, please open a new issue on the `GitHub issue tracker`_.
 To submit patches, please send a pull request on GitHub_.
 Make sure to add yourself to the :ref:`contributors` file.